j2store/userguide/tax_configuration_for_eu.md

 **Tax Profile :** Base tax profile
 ![](Selection_035.png)

-**IMPORTANT** If you do not choose the tax profile, then tax will not apply in the store front.
+**IMPORTANT**: If you do not choose the tax profile, then tax will not apply in the store front.

-### Step 6 Selling in multiple countries with multiple tax rates
+### Step 6: Selling in multiple countries with multiple tax rates

 If you are selling your products to other countries in Europe, then there are three scenarios